Human history: South Asia

 After the fall of the Gupta Empire in 550 CE, North India was divided into a complex and fluid network of smaller kingdoms.
 Early Muslim incursions began in the northwest in 711 CE, when the Arab Umayyad Caliphate conquered much of present-day Pakistan.
 The Arab military advance was largely halted at that point, but Islam still spread in India, largely due to the influence of Arab merchants along the western coast.
 The 9th century saw the Tripartite Struggle for control of North India between the Pratihara, Pala, and Rashtrakuta Empires.

 Post-classical dynasties in South India included those of the Chalukyas, Hoysalas, and Cholas.
 Literature, architecture, sculpture, and painting flourished under the patronage of these kings.
 Some of the other important states that emerged in South India during this time included the Bahmani Sultanate and the Vijayanagara Empire.

 Northeast Asia

-After a period of relative disunity, China was reunified by the Sui dynasty in 589.
-Under the succeeding Tang dynasty (618–907), China entered a golden age during which political stability and economic prosperity were accompanied by literary and artistic accomplishment, like the poetry of Li Bai and Du Fu.
-The Sui and Tang instituted the long-lasting imperial examination system, under which administrative positions were open only to those who passed an arduous test on Confucian thought and the Chinese classics.
-China competed with Tibet (618–842) for control of areas in Inner Asia.
+After a period of relative disunity, China was reunified by the Sui dynasty in 589, later succeeded by the Tang dynasty in 618.
+Both dynasties instituted the long-lasting imperial examination system.
+China later competed with Tibet (618–842) for control of areas in Inner Asia.
 However, the Tang dynasty eventually splintered.
 After half a century of turmoil, the Song dynasty reunified much of China.
 Pressure from nomadic empires to the north became increasingly urgent.
 By 1127, northern China had been lost to the Jurchens in the Jin–Song Wars, and the Mongols conquered all of China in 1279.
 After about a century of Mongol Yuan dynasty rule, the ethnic Chinese reasserted control with the founding of the Ming dynasty in 1368.